 North Central Missouri College accepts high school transcripts from schools that are accredited by recognized accrediting agencies.
 The Department of Elementary and Secondary Education only accredits public high schools in the state of Missouri.
 AdvanceEd is the recognized accrediting agency for private schools.

 All transcripts from higher education institutions must be mailed or submitted through an official electronic service (no emailed copies will be accepted from higher education institutions).
 An exception will be made to this policy for high school students who are currently enrolled in dual credit classes at another institution.
 They may provide an unofficial transcript to admissions that will be used for provisional acceptance consideration.
 An official transcript must be sent following high school graduation for complete acceptance consideration.

 Faxed copies will NOT be accepted from either high schools or higher education institutions.
 If hand-delivered, ALL transcripts must remain in their original sealed envelope from the sending institution (a broken seal will cause the transcript to be considered unofficial).

 Suspended Student - Students who have been suspended from another college must submit an appeal to the Vice President of Student Affairs for consideration before enrollment.

-Dual credit - High school students must have a minimum, non-weighted, cumulative, high school grade-point average of 3.0 (on a 4.0 scale) or the equivalent and be recommended by the high school principal or his or her official designee.
-If your school uses a scale other than 4.0, NCMC will use the following formula for calculating entrance requirements: Divide the GPA by 2.75.
+Dual credit - If your school uses a scale other than 4.0, NCMC will use the following formula for calculating entrance requirements: Divide the GPA by 2.75.
 Example: 9.2 (on an 11.0 scale) divided by 2.75 = 3.34 (converted to a 4.0 scale). \High school students must also meet the same requirements for admission to individual courses (e.g., English or mathematics) as those required of all students (e.g., ACT, ASSET, COMPASS, PLAN, or other placement test scores).
 Specific placement tests may not be required for admission to some college courses.
+(Eligibility requirements listed under "Dual Enrollment" also apply.)

 Dual enrollment - Students who have not earned a high school/home school diploma or high school equivalency must apply under a non-degree seeking status and will not be eligible for financial aid.

-Additional requirements include:
+Eligibility requirements include:

 Students in the 11th and 12th grades: Must obtain an overall minimum grade point average of 3.0 (on a 4.0 scale) to be automatically eligible for dual credit courses.
 If the overall grade point average is between 2.5-2.99 (on a 4.0 scale), a signed letter of recommendation from their principal or guidance counselor and written permission from a parent or legal guardian must be provided.
-Students in the 10th grade: Must obtain an overall minimum grade point average of 3.0 (on a 4.0 scale) and provide a signed letter of recommendation from their principal and guidance counselor and written permission from a parent or legal guardian must be provided.